ivov/n8n-shortlink/README.md

 Deployment stack:

+- Provisioning with Terraform
-- Metrics with expvar, Prometheus, node exporter, cAdvisor
+- Metrics with Prometheus
 - Logging with zap, Promtail, Loki
 - Monitoring with Grafana
 - Caddy as reverse proxy